U.N. warns Bolivia crisis could 'spin out of control' as death toll mounts

-LA PAZ (Reuters) - The United Nations warned on Saturday violence in Bolivia could “spin out of control” following a night of skirmishes between security forces and coca farmers loyal to ousted President Evo Morales that left at least eight dead.
+LA PAZ (Reuters) - The United Nations warned on Saturday violence in Bolivia could “spin out of control” following recent skirmishes between security forces and coca farmers loyal to ousted President Evo Morales that have left nine dead.

-Morales resigned under pressure from Bolivia´s police and military last Sunday after evidence of vote rigging tainted his Oct.
+Morales resigned under pressure from Bolivia’s police and military last Sunday after evidence of vote rigging tainted his Oct.
 20 election victory.
-He fled to Mexico.
+He fled to Mexico two days after his resignation.

-The leftist and charismatic former coca farmer has since called his ouster a “coup” and decried growing allegations of heavy-handed repression by security forces under interim President and former conservative lawmaker Jeanine Anez.
+The leftist and charismatic former coca farmer has since called his ouster a right-wing “coup” and decried growing allegations of repression by security forces under interim President and former conservative lawmaker Jeanine Anez.

-“The coup leaders massacre indigenous and humble people for asking for democracy,” Morales said on Twitter late Friday, following reports of mounting deaths.
+“The coup leaders massacre indigenous and humble people for asking for democracy,” Morales said on Twitter following reports of mounting deaths.

-Anez has blamed Morales for stoking violence from abroad, and has said her government wishes to hold elections and meet with the opposition to mend fences.
+Anez has blamed Morales for stoking violence from abroad, and has said her government wishes to hold elections and meet with the opposition to halt protests.

 U.N.
 High Commissioner for Human Rights Michelle Bachelet warned escalating violence could usurp the democratic process.